mwilensky768/mwilensky768.github.io/index.md

 ## News

+- **{September 2024}** Submitted a new paper about potential large calibration errors in the widely used Haslam map.

+- **{July 2024}** I started my CITA National Fellowship at McGill this month!
+I'm really excited to build some collaborations with folks here.

 - **{March 2024}** Our research group at Manchester submitted several papers to journals along with a synchronized arxiv submission.